Sopel97/Stockfish/docs/learn.md

 It is recommended to set the `EnableTranspositionTable` UCI option to `false` to reduce the interference between qsearches which are used to provide shallow evaluation.
 Using TT may cause the shallow evaluation to diverge from the real evaluation of the net, hiding imperfections.

-It is recommended to set the `PruneAtShallowDepth` UCI option to `false` as it will provide more accurate shallow evaluation.

-It is **required** to set the `Use NNUE` UCI option to `pure` as otherwise the function being optimized will not always match the function being probed, in which case not much can be learned.
+It is **required** to set the `Use NNUE` UCI option to `true` as otherwise the function being optimized will not always match the function being probed, in which case not much can be learned.

 Currently the following options are available: